-We believe α-hacking is a likely but potentially only partial explanation for the observed distribution of α values.
+We believe α-hacking is therefore a likely explanation for at least some of the observed distortions in the distribution of α values.
+The counterfactual that no α-hacking occurs in the literature is relatively harder to imagine given the presence of incentives that may lead at least some researchers to do so.
 As with p-hacking, field norms may be partially unclear on which practices are problematic.
-Clearly, rounding up α values to one decimal place is inappropriate, but, for example, some researchers may (incorrectly) believe that dropping or reversing items ad-hoc is benign or even helpful.
-This is a common misconception: in fact, common methods of item dropping generally produce unreliable results (i.e, the item recommended to be dropped has poor replicability in new samples) and artificially increase observed α values by a relatively large degree (e.g., often by 0.10 and by as much as .30: Kopalle & Lehmann, 1997).
-The willingness to carry out such modifications is likely influenced by existing incentives (e.g., to report high-reliability coefficients, especially those exceeding common thresholds).
+Clearly, rounding up α values to one decimal place is inappropriate (e.g., reporting α = .66 as α = .7 in order to imply that α > .70 has been met).
+But, for example, there is more debate about whether other practices that can be benign or even helpful in some contexts but can be abused in others.
+For example, while practices like item dropping, alterations to reverse scoring, and subscale redefinition might all be legitimate and necessary forms of scale improvement in some contexts, these practices can also be abused in order to artificially increase in-sample α (i.e., ways that overfit on the data at hand, without producing increases in reliability that would be reproduced in new samples).
+The line between legitimate and problematic use of these methods can be a very fine one, and this situation is sometimes not helped by their unthinking use.
+For example, when calculating α, many common statistics packages including SPSS, the popular R package psych (Revelle, 2018), as well as the open-source programs JASP (2024) and jamovi (2024), all also provide suggestions for what α would instead be if items was dropped.
+The presentation of this information may serve as a cue that increases the probability that a researcher drops one or more items post hoc, without necessarily providing deeper engagement with the relative performance of the items or the appropriateness of doing so.

+Researchers’ willingness to engage in various Questionable Measurement Practices is likely influenced by existing incentives (e.g., to report high-reliability coefficients, especially those exceeding common thresholds).
 Of course, α-hacking and publication bias are not mutually exclusive, and we suspect both play a role.
 There have been comparable debates about the causes of excesses of barely significant p values (see Hartgerink et al., 2016).
 This debate does not need to be entirely settled for our results to be important.
 Just as with p values, knowing there are meaningful distortions in the literature is enough to motivate us as a field to examine and, more importantly, take steps to prevent both potential sources in the future, so that we produce a less biased or distorted cumulative science.